kubeden/openssd/README.md

 1. Edit the HTML templates in the `ui/templates` directory
 2. Modify the Tailwind CSS classes to adjust the styling

-### Adding new pages

-To add new pages to your blog:

-1. Create a new HTML template in the `ui/templates` directory
-2. Add a new route handler in the `go/client/main.go` file
-3. Update the navigation menu in the templates to include the new page

-## Troubleshooting

-If you encounter any issues, please check the following:

-1. Ensure Docker is running
-2. Check if the containers are up with `docker-compose ps`
-3. View the logs with `docker-compose logs`

-For further assistance, please open an issue on the GitHub repository.

 ## License